inet-framework/inet/doc/src/users-guide/ch-emulation.rst

 Preparation
 -----------

-There are a few things that need to be arranged before you can successfully run simulations in network emulation mode.
+There are a few things that need to be arranged before simulations can be successfully run in network emulation mode.

 First, network emulation is a separate *project feature* that needs to be enabled before it can be used.
 (Project features can be reviewed and